 Watching card and gift shops successfully navigate their small brands first through a pandemic, and then civil unrest, has been unexpectedly heartening.
 While huge names in retail are closing their doors forever, small makers are emerging, if not unscathed, then at least relatively intact.
 And few have been more inspiring to me personally to witness in real time than Shayna Norwood of Steel Petal Press.
 Those entering its Logan Square doors in Chicago don’t realize, but Steel Petal Press was […]

 You may know George White as president and COO of Up With Paper and UWP Luxe — these are fantastic, award-winning houses of pop-up cards renowned for their complex engineering and beautiful rendered artwork.
 But the reason I invited George here is because he is also president of The Greeting Card Association, and to say that organization has had a crazy year is a huge understatement.
-It fell to George to navigate the industry through it.
-The GCA was to hold […]
+The GCA was to hold the second edition of Noted: the greeting card expo in […]

 I can’t take credit for the phrase, “Paper peeps are the best peeps,” but this check-in with my dear friend Karla Ebrahimi reminded me of its inherent truth.
 Karla is the face behind Sky of Blue Cards, a Menlo Park, California, house of stationery offering an exquisite array of letterpress cards as well as the magnificent LetterBox subscription box.
 Watching the increasing intensity with which Karla responded first to the California wildfires in 2018, then COVID-19 starting this past Spring, […]

 As you’ve hopefully heard, there’s a huge can’t-miss industry event this week, courtesy of the Greeting Card Association.
-Noted: A Focus on Diversity is Thursday, July 16 at 2 pm EST. During it, nine Black makers will “pitch” their greeting card line to a pitch panel comprised of top retailers and, hopefully, you.
-The pitch panel features Vanessa Raptopoulos, Awesome Brooklyn; Chandra Greer, Greer Chicago; Kristina Burkey, Calliope Paperie; and Kyle Williams, Paper Source — as well as any retailer […]
+Noted: A Focus on Diversity is Thursday, July 16.
+During it, nine Black makers will “pitch” their greeting card line to a pitch panel comprised of top retailers and, hopefully, you.
+The pitch panel features Vanessa Raptopoulos, Awesome Brooklyn; Chandra Greer, Greer Chicago; Kristina Burkey, Calliope Paperie; and Kyle Williams, Paper Source — as well as any retailer or sales rep wanting […]

 We’ve all had a few stomach-dropping moments these past months — something was cancelled, someone was cancelled, or maybe you got some bad news that left you gasping for breath.
 For me personally, this happened one morning in late April when I logged onto Facebook to see myself tagged in a friend’s post about Crane Stationery closing permanently.
 Had I been wearing pearls, I would have been clutching at them, for Crane is not just an American stationery brand, it is […]